Merchandise Exports from India Scheme (MEIS)

 - Service Export

 - Export products/goods which are subject to Minimum export price or export duty

 - Red sanders and beach sand

-- Diamond, Gold, Silver, Platinum or any other precious metal in any form including plain and studded jewellery and other precious and semi-precious stones.
+- Diamond, Gold, Silver, Platinum, or any other precious metal, including plain and studded jewelry and other precious and semi-precious stones.

-- Crude or Petroleum (primary and base) products of all type and all formulation
+- Crude or Petroleum (primary and base) products of all types and all formulation

 - Cereals of all types

 - Ores and concentrate of all types and in all formations

 - Sugar of all kinds and all forms